| CUPERTINO, Calif.—August 8, 2016 — Zeidman Consulting, a leading provider

 property cases such as Oracle v.
 Google and ConnectU v.
 Facebook.
 He found no

 evidence that Microsoft copied CP/M source code to create MS-DOS.
+"Based on my comprehensive comparison of Microsoft's MS-DOS

 and Digital Research's CP/M source code, I'm confident in my assessment that